emdgroup/baybe/docs/userguide/serialization.md

 The problem can be easily circumvented using an explicit subclass resolution mechanism, i.e., by tagging the respective subclass in an additional `type` field that holds the class' name.
-This allows to deserialize the object from the corresponding base class instead, mirroring the flexibility of specifying subtypes to your configuration file:
+This allows to deserialize the object from the corresponding base class instead (i.e., {class}`Parameter <baybe.parameters.base.Parameter>` class in the example below), mirroring the flexibility of specifying subtypes to your configuration file:

 ```python